Elephant Health Care

 Sumatran elephant population: 1,720

-- To contribute to the survival of the critically endangered Sumatran elephant subspecies by providing professional veterinary care and management support to ensure the health and welfare of captive and wild elephants.
+- To contribute to the survival of the critically endangered Sumatran elephant subspecies by providing professional veterinary care and management support to ensure the health and welfare of captive and wild elephants and other wild animals.

 What we do